Skip to main content

 Controlled Environment Agriculture – global food security through new agricultural production systems is one of the central tasks of the future.
 "Inhouse Farming - Feed & Food Show" is the DLG's new platform for the agricultural and food systems of the future.
 Closely networked with agricultural practice, it offers technical information, perspectives, innovations and business - from feed to food.

-Aquaculture and Aquaponics
+Aquaculture

 Exhibit